 How Are Spousal Support Payments Made in Texas?

-- Lump-sum payment: This is common for short-term marriages – usually under 10 years.
+If maintenance is ordered in Texas, there are a few different ways the amount can be paid to the receiving spouse:- Lump-sum payment: This is common for short-term marriages - usually under 10 years.
 The payor gives the recipient a one-time payment of the total alimony amount.

 - Periodic payments: Typically set up for longer marriages, or other situations where both parties agree to it, this option enables the paying spouse to provide monthly spousal support for an agreed-upon duration.